-You can purchase NAT gateways that are billed on a pay-as-you-go basis.
+The pay-as-you-go billing method requires you to pay for the resources that you use.
 If you want to create or delete NAT gateways based on your business requirements, you can purchase pay-as-you-go NAT gateways instead of subscription NAT gateways.
 This topic describes the billing rules of pay-as-you-go NAT gateways.

 The pay-as-you-go billing method requires you to pay for the resources that you use.